 Another big selling point is that salt and pepper diamonds are less costly than a traditional white diamond.
 So your budget may go a lot further with a salt and pepper diamond.
 You can choose to stay within a budget and use that hard earned cash as down payment for your first home together, or the adventure trip of a lifetime.

-Or have a look at our collection of salt and pepper diamond rings, and see which one calls to you the most!
+Or have a look at the rest of our collection of salt and pepper diamond rings, and see which one calls to you the most!